 The CR or CLA may regulate procedure for employment termination as well as the calculation of severance package.
-The provisions, however, should not violate the employment termination procedure stipulated under the labor law and regulations.
-For example, if the CR stipulates a formula to calculate severance package, and is more beneficial for employees than the one stipulated under the labor law and regulations, it will prevail.

-12. Does the employer have to obtain the permission of or inform a third party (e.g local labour authorities or court) before being able to validly terminate the employment relationship?
+The provisions, however, should not violate the employment termination procedure as stipulated under the labor law and regulations.
+For example, if the CR stipulates a formula to calculate severance package and it is more beneficial for employees than the one stipulated under the labor law and regulations, it will prevail.
+10. Does the employer have to obtain the permission of or inform a third party (e.g local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

-No, the Labor law does not require an employer to obtain permission from or inform a third party before initiating termination.
+No, the labor law and regulations do not require an employer to obtain permission from or inform a third party before initiating employment termination.
+Please be advised, however, that there are reporting or registration requirements following the employment termination.

-Please be advised, however, that if an employee receives a notice of employment termination and does not object to it, the employer must still report it to the Ministry of Manpower, or Manpower Office with jurisdiction over the employee's work location.
-(The report is purely a procedural formality and does not affect the validity of the termination.)
+If an employee receives a notice of employment termination and does not object to it, the employer must report the termination to the Ministry of Manpower or Manpower Office with jurisdiction over the employee's work location.
+The report is purely a procedural formality and does not affect the validity of the termination.

-If employer and employee agree to mutually terminate their employment relationship by signing a META, it must be registered with the relevant Industrial Relations Court.
+If the employer and employee agree to mutually terminate their employment relationship by signing a META, it must be registered with the relevant Industrial Relations Court.
 A duly signed META is valid and binding upon its signing and the payment of severance package.
-(Registration of a META is purely a procedural formality.)
+Registration of a META is purely a procedural formality.